 9.35 am Post-training second breakfast.
 A large bowl of porridge, four scrambled eggs, beans on toast.

-11 am-1 pm Rowing on Redgrave Pinsent Lake up to 28km.
-Medium intensity, aiming for a heart rate of around 140bpm.
+11 am-1 pm Rowing at medium intensity, aiming for a heart rate of around 140bpm.
 Lots of fluid intakes during these long sessions.

 4.10 pm Post-workout snack.
 Another bowl of Shreddies and a banana or a Science in Sport energy bar.